nahusznaj/nahusznaj.github.io/_posts/learning/2018-06-15-other-sources.md

 So, in this post I want to keep a record of inspiring, useful pages from other coders around the world.
 I'm happy to hear suggestions for new sources of information, please get in touch.

 - I signed up for [Codewars](https://www.codewars.com/).
 This is really useful and fun.
-You get challenges and you can see how other people solved them, so it's a nice way to learn better coding practices.
+You get coding challenges and you can see how other people solved them, so it's a nice way to learn better coding practices.

-- I bought this book: [Python for Data Analysis](http://shop.oreilly.com/product/0636920023784.do) by William McKinney, which is recommended in the pandas section in [StakOverflow](https://stackoverflow.com/tags/pandas/info).
+- I'm reading the book [Python for Data Analysis](http://shop.oreilly.com/product/0636920023784.do) by William McKinney, which is recommended in the pandas section in [StakOverflow](https://stackoverflow.com/tags/pandas/info).
 [McKinney](https://twitter.com/wesmckinn) is one of the creators of pandas.

 - Fede Barabas.
 Most of what I learn comes from talking with [Fede](https://fedebarabas.github.io/).